sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/03-cpu.md

 ### General Purpose Registers

 Can be used to various tasks.
 Used to store immediate results of the ALU.
-Number of GPRs vary depending on the CPU.
+Number of GPRs vary with the CPU.
 Usually denoted as "B", "C" and so on.

 ## Internal Structure